 Treatment of children with chronic myelogenous leukemia

-Chronic myelogenous leukemia (CML) is rare in children, but it does occur.
+Chronic myelogenous leukemia (CML) rarely occurs in children.
 Treatment in children is like treatment in adults.

 To learn more about CML and its treatment, see our document, Leukemia--Chronic Myeloid Overview.